praekelt/feersum-nlu-api-wrappers/README.rst

 data do not exist yet.

-Our in-house comprehension models are based on the latest research and can be setup to provide solutions for various specialised verticals like finance and health.
-The APIs are however designed such that a user may add multi-lingual Natural Language Understanding (NLU) and image comprehension to their application without requiring a deep understanding of NLU and computer vision theory.
+Our in-house comprehension models are based on the latest research and can be setup for various specialised verticals like finance and health.
+The APIs are also designed such that a user may add multi-lingual Natural Language Understanding (NLU) and image comprehension to their application without requiring a deep understanding of NLU and computer vision theory.

-The examples in this repo demonstrate commonly required NLU and vision functions and how to access them.
-The language wrappers are auto-generated from a Swagger spec of the API available at `<https://nlu.playground.feersum.io:443/nlu/v2/swagger.json>`_.
+The examples in this repo demonstrate commonly required NLU and vision functions.
+The language wrappers are auto-generated from an API Swagger spec available at `<https://nlu.playground.feersum.io:443/nlu/v2/swagger.json>`_.
 The cURL examples of direct HTTP access are in the examples_curl folder.

 (Note: This repo is currently being updated with more examples.
 You may subscribe to receive notifications about updates